 Copies of your most recent backups can be kept on a local machine in addition to those saved on the Storage Platform.
 This facilitates faster restores than would typically be experienced when the Storage Platform is remotely located.
-During the backup process, your data is streamed to the Storage Platform as usual but an additional stream is sent to the "local copy" location, essentially resulting in a duplicate.
-Details of this process can be seen in the normal Backup Log.
+During the backup process, your data is streamed to the Storage Platform as usual, but an additional stream is sent to the local copy location, essentially resulting in a duplicate.
+Details of this process can be seen in the backup log.

 How many copies can I keep?

 Where can I keep my local copies?